 I’m sometimes like a broken record when it comes to talking about niching down.

 Remember what I just said about being a specialist rather than a generalist?
 Specialization is what will set you apart.

 Take virtual assisting, for example: A Jack/Jill-of-all-trades VA who does a little of everything will earn less than a VA who specializes in two or three high-level skills.
 The rate for an administrative VA will start at between $10–$15 per hour depending on the company, and a more advanced VA can easily charge $20, $30, $40 or more per hour depending on the skill.

 I wanted to share a podcast I recorded with a lovely woman named Blayne Bristol.
 I love this episode because Blayne talks about how she serves her specific niche – social media management for commercial real estate.

 I hope this epic list of work-from-home tips didn’t scare you away!
 I want you to take each of these tips and use them to hack your success.
 Learning from the people who’ve gone before you is the best way to shortcut your way to success and avoid some of the biggest mistakes you can make!
-Stay tuned for Part 2 where I’ll be sharing 16 more work-from-home tips!
+Check out Part 2 where I’m sharing 16 more work-from-home tips!